ml-tooling/ml-workspace/README.md

 ### Access Ports

 It is possible to securely access any workspace internal port by selecting `Open Tool -> Access Port`.
 With this feature, you are able to access a REST API or web application running inside the workspace directly with your browser.
-The feature enables developers  to build, run, test, and debug REST APIs or web tools directly from the workspace.
+The feature enables developers  to build, run, test, and debug REST APIs or web applications directly from the workspace.

 _WIP: Screenshot_

 If you want to use an HTTP client or share access to a given port, you can select the `Get shareable link` option.
 This generates a token-secured link that anyone with access to the link can use to access the specified port.

-> ℹ️ _The REST API or webtool needs to be able to resolve from a relative URL path or use a correct base path (e.g., /tools/PORT/)._
+> ℹ️ _The web application requires to be resolved from a relative URL path or use a correct base path (e.g., /tools/PORT/)._

 <details>